ruandersMSFT/Compliance/compliance/assurance/assurance-cloud-background-check.md

 ---
-title: "Microsoft 365 personnel controls"
+title: "Microsoft cloud background check"
 description: In this article, you can find an overview of Microsoft personnel screening practices for Microsoft 365. ms.author: robmazz
 author: robmazz